ciudadanointeligente/legislative/README.md

 Make sure you're using ruby 2.0 or above (we highly recommend using [rvm](http://rvm.io/)), and that [bundler](http://bundler.io/) is installed.

+Legislative uses the following Poplus components: [Pop-it](http://popit.poplus.org/), [Write-it](http://writeit.poplus.org/) and [Bill-it](github.com/ciudadanointeligente/bill-it).
+You should create an instance of the services, or have your own installation in order for all features to be available.

 ## System requirements

 The following system requirements are also needed, for image manipulation: